rage/programming-24/data/index.md

 ## Timetable

 The course will be open until the end of the year 2024.
+However, if you take one of the last course exams in January of February 2025, you can keep doing the exercises until the exam day.

 ## Lectures

-Live lectures are organized on Thursdays, starting on September 5th.
-You can follow the lecture live via [Zoom](https://helsinki.zoom.us/j/63688020089?pwd=vKhxH2OMcOzPqcteFZHVqUiVCfdmOz.1) starting at 10.15.

-The lecture recordings are updated in the table below after the lecture.
-Until then, you can find last year's corresponding lecture in the table.
+There are no more live lectures for this year's MOOC instance.
+The lecture recordings can be viewed on the table below.

-Please note, that exam dates and similar information in the older recordings may not concern this year's course.
+Please note that exam dates and similar information in the older recordings may not concern this year's course.

 <table>
   <thead>